-If your payroll check is a direct deposit, then the bank generally is required to make funds received for deposit in an account by an electronic payment available for withdrawal not later than the business day after the banking day on which the bank received the electronic payment.
+If your payroll check is a direct deposit, then the bank generally is required to make the funds available for withdrawal not later than the business day after the banking day on which the bank received the electronic payment.

-This is required by Automated Clearing House (ACH) rules established by the National Automated Clearinghouse Association (NACHA) – the Electronic Payments Association or a Federal Reserve Bank which provides this service.
+The time limits are established by a federal law known as Regulation CC, as well as Automated Clearing House (ACH) rules established by the National Automated Clearinghouse Association (NACHA)—the Electronic Payments Association—or a Federal Reserve Bank which provides this service.

 Please note: The terms "bank" and "banks" used in these answers generally refer to national banks, federal savings associations, and federal branches or agencies of foreign banking organizations that are regulated by the Office of the Comptroller of the Currency (OCC).
 Find out if the OCC regulates your bank.
 Information provided on HelpWithMyBank.gov should not be construed as legal advice or a legal opinion of the OCC.